-Trading Ages:

-Putting Yourself in the Shoes of an Older Patient
+Trading Ages: Putting Yourself in the Shoes of an Older Patient

-Many seniors may be dealing with issues you cannot see, such as issues of loss or life changes.
-That's why it's all the more important to notice those issues that you can help with by simply changing how you interact with your older patients.
-Problems with hearing and vision are two great examples.
-Here's how you can spot problems and how you can help.
+Many seniors may be dealing with issues you cannot see: issues of loss or life changes.
+That's why it's all the more important to notice those issues that you can help with by simply modifying how you interact with your older patients.
+Hearing and vision are two great examples.
+Here's how you can spot problems and how to help.